evennia/evennia/evennia/contrib/utils/git_integration/README.md

 ## Usage

-This utility will only work if your game and evennia directories are git directories.
+This utility will only work if the directory you wish to work with is a git directory.
 If they are not, you will be prompted to initiate your directory as a git repository using the following commands in your terminal:

 ```
 git init